rkusa/pdfjs/README.md

 #### Missing Features

-AFM fonts and graphics are currently not implemented.
+AFM fonts and vector graphics are currently not implemented.
 If you are missing a feature, feel free to ask or to submit a PR.

 #### Contents